 Related messages:

-camt.025 Receipt
+camt.052- Bank To Customer Account

+camt.053- Bank To Customer Statement

+camt.054- Bank To Customer Debit Credit Notification

 camt.057- Notification to Receive

 camt.058- Notification to Receive Cancellation Status Advice

+It is important to note that the camt.025 may serve as an acknowledgment for various requests; therefore, the list may not be exhaustive.

 Description of the change request:

 In the context of the SWIFT migration of payment messages from MT to ISO 20022 messages in the CBPRplus, Austraclear has identified a scenario that is not currently addressed in ISO 20022 or the CBPRplus User Handbook.
-After analyzing existing ISO 20022 Message Catalogue and the CBPR+ User Handbook, ASX has determined that there is no acknowledgment message to inform the receipt of camt.057 Notification to Receive and camt.058 Notification to Receive Cancellation Status Advice.
-Currently, Austraclear sends an acknowledgment message MT n98 Proprietary Message to the Account Owners (Creditors) to inform them that the MT 210 “camt.057” and MT 292 “camt.058” messages have been received.
+After analyzing existing ISO 20022 Message Catalogue and the CBPR+ User Handbook, ASX has determined that there is no acknowledgment message to inform the receipt of camt message such as a camt.057 Notification to Receive and camt.058 Notification to Receive Cancellation Status Advice.
+Currently, Austraclear sends an acknowledgment message using the Swift MT n98 Proprietary Message to the Account Owners (Creditors) to inform them that the MT 210 “camt.057” and MT 292 “camt.058” messages have been received.

-Austraclear is requesting an expansion of the scope and usage of the camt.025 Receipt message as an acknowledgment message in the CBPRplus.
+Austraclear is requesting an expansion of the scope and usage of the camt.025 Receipt message and tas an acknowledgment message in the CBPRplus.
 The purpose of this change is to allow Austraclear to acknowledge the receipt of the camt.057 and camt.058 messages.
 Currently, the camt.025 Receipt message is used as part of the Cash Management ISO 20022 Message Catalogue with the following scope and usage:

 Current Scope